massive-oss/minject/README.md

 ### Child Injectors

-MassiveInject supports creating child injectors.
+minject supports creating child injectors.
 These are dependent on their parent injector and automatically inherit all rule mappings the parent has.
 Additionally, they can have their own rule mappings, complementing or overriding the parent mappings.

 The main use-case for this feature is as a solution to the so-called "robot legs problem".
 When using Dependency Injection, one often wants to create very similar object trees that have only slight differences.
 A good illustration is a simplified robot, that can be built using identical parts for its legs but needs different parts for the left and the right foot.
 Using normal Dependency Injection, one would have to subclass the RobotLeg class for each leg only to enable specifying different injections for each foot.
 The subclasses would then have to implement boilerplate code to apply the injection to the variable the parent expects the foot in: